New to Automations? Check out the Automation System guide first to understand how event-driven workflows work in Elementum.

 After naming the action, choose the Object the agent has access to.
 This determines which data the agent can read and act on when executing the task.Agent Selection

 Select an agent you’ve already built to execute this task.
-For more on creating and configuring agents, see Agent Architecture.
+For more on creating and configuring agents, see Agent tools, deployment, and integrations.
 After selecting the agent, click Configure Task and Test to proceed to the task definition.Task Definition

 The task definition tells the agent what to accomplish.
 It has three critical components: context, objective, and success criteria.
 Because agents in Run Agent Task operate in a headless environment — with no user available for follow-up questions — your task definition must be self-contained with all necessary context provided upfront through value references.- Structure